KabukiStarship/Script2/docs/script_protocol_specification_rfc.md

 ```
 struct KABUKI BOut {
-    uint_t          size;  //< Size of the B-Output.
+    UIT          size;  //< Size of the B-Output.
-    volatile uint_t start; //< Starting index of the ring-buffer data.
+    volatile UIT start; //< Starting index of the ring-buffer data.
-    uint_t          stop,  //< Stopping index of the ring-buffer data.
+    UIT          stop,  //< Stopping index of the ring-buffer data.
                     read;  //< Address that the BOut device is reading from.
 };
 ```